What is insomnia?

 - Stop clockwatching.
 Turn the clock around and only use the alarm.

 - Avidan, Alon Y; Zee, Phyllis C. Handbook of Sleep Medicine.
 1st edition.
-Philadelphia: Lippincott Williams and Wilkins, 2006.
+Philadephia: Lippincott Williams and Wilkins.
+May 2006.

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.